weblancaster/kaeljs/README.md

 Kael
 ====
-(Work in progress) Kael is a NodeJS build engine/script that aims flexibility and easy way to generate static HTML from markdown.
+Kael is a NodeJS build engine/script that aims flexibility and easy way to generate static HTML from markdown.

-## History
-Soon

-## Features
-Soon

-## Usage
-(Soon) On your terminal.

 Install the node packages.
 ```ruby